 The biggest difference with Lancair materials involves the core materials.
-Our high temperature cores will not sustain any permanent damages from elevated temperatures, the common low temp cores would.
-However, if you are using the white Clark foam for ribs and bulkheads, it is NOT a high temperature core and must not see elevated temperatures.
-If you have chosen to use the optional high temperature prepreg bulkhead sheets, then it will tolerate elevated temperatures without any permanent damages but, as with all resin systems, a temporary strength drop will result as temperatures rise.
+Our high temperature cores will not sustain any permanent damages from elevated temperatures, but the common low temperatures cores would.
+Our materials will tolerate elevated temperatures without any permanent damages, but, as with all resin systems, a temporary strength drop will result as temperatures rise.
 This temporary drop reduces the effective safety margins until the composite cools.